On the business of Design: Design is a job

 If you’re here it’s probably because you bought my book and read all the way to page 18, where I promised you a screener for ferreting out whether you’re talking to the right clients or not.
 Well, here it is.

-Interaction with the customer directly is extremely important.
-Under no circumstances should you just deliver the work and leave it with the client.
+Interaction with the customer directly is essential.
+You should never just deliver the work and leave it with the client.

 Selling your work directly to clients is extremely important.
 Not only should you be able to explain why you made the decisions you did, but you’ll get first-hand feedback on where the work needs to go next.